flyingfishipek/recipe-app-api/README.md

   settings.py
 ```

 3. Create `.travis.yml` file.
-Everytime we push a change to GitHub, Travis is going to spin up a python server (running python 3.6), going to make docker service enabled, use pip to install docker-compose and finally run our script.
+Everytime we push a change to GitHub, Travis is going to spin up a python server (running python 3.6), going to start docker service, login to DockerHub, build our Dockerfile automatically, use pip to install docker-compose and finally run our script to run tests (not written any tests yet) and linting check.

 ```yml
 language: python